titola/neuropa/README.md

 unchanged.

-A pulse "A" is the sum of 100 sinusoids separated by 1733 Hz, so the bandwidth is 173.3 KHz.
+A pulse "A" is the sum of 100 sinusoids separated by 1733 Hz, so the bandwidth is 173.3 kHz.

 A pulse "B" is the sum of 7 sinusoids separated by 216.6 Hz (= 1733/8).
 The pattern of the the pulse repetition periods is

 ```
 A A A A B A A A A B A A A A B ...